 El Presidente or The President is a refreshing cocktail martini with a lot of flavor.
-Unlike many of the other summer cocktails, it does not contain any non-alcoholic ingredients such as juice or soda, which makes it more potent.
+Unlike many of the other summer cocktails, it does not contain any non-alcoholic ingredients such as juice or soda, which makes it much more potent.

 - 2 shots of White Rum